microsoft/Microsoft.IO.RecyclableMemoryStream/docs/Microsoft.IO/RecyclableMemoryStreamManager/StreamLength.md

 # RecyclableMemoryStreamManager.StreamLength event

-Triggered when a stream is finalized.
+Triggered when a stream is disposed to report the stream's length.

 ```csharp
 public event EventHandler<StreamLengthEventArgs> StreamLength;